Beloved1310/blogpostbApi/README.md

 In addition, user routes is added for registration and authentication of users to make blog posts and comments.

-Validation using joi is still being implemented and jest unit and intergration testing for routes.
-This would be achieve by creating joi schemma to validate user input and writing unit and intergration test.
+Validation using joi is still being implemented using jest unit intergration testing for routes.
+This would be achieve by creating joi schemma to validate user input as well as writing unit and intergration test.